What Are the Most Common Ways Truck Drivers Cause Crashes?

 How Do Drugs and Alcohol Cause Truck Accidents?

 In some instances, the pressure of completing assignments and unrealistic demands on the road to stay awake, or to need to endure the loneliness sometimes prompts drivers to abuse alcohol and illegal drugs.
-Impaired judgment on the road can present itself as speeding excessively, falling asleep at the wheel, or delayed reaction time.
+Impaired on the road can present itself as speeding excessively, falling asleep at the wheel, or delayed reaction time.

 To deter drivers from drinking and driving, commercial blood school content levels are twice as strict as the requirement for ordinary drivers: the BAC limit is 0.04% for commercial drivers.
 And although not commonly sought, if a lawsuit is at stake that involves drunk or drug-influenced driving, punitive may be on the table to be compensated for.
 Punitive damages are rendered to punish an at-fault that has engaged in serious misconduct and .